 How can you get the text out if you see them in a scanned PDF/image PDF?
 Is there a smarter way than inefficient retyping to do that?
 We all know that normal PDF converters can’t help you out under this situation, not without OCR ability.
 OCR stands for Optical Character Recognition, which is a technology that enables you to convert images of typed, handwritten or printed text into machine-encoded text that is searchable and editable.

 Our PDF converter software, Free OCR to Word, is the best OCR software you can get around to Convert Scanned PDF to Word, which is actually free and safe to use.
 With the OCR technology integrated, it can extract text from scanned PDF/image PDF with accuracy up to 98%.
 Now let’s find out how it works to convert scanned PDF to Word.

-To convert scanned PDF to Word, download and install Free OCR to Word to your Windows computer.
+To convert scanned PDF to Word, download and install Free OCR to Word to your Windows computer first.
 It works perfectly with Windows 10, 8, 7 and XP.